qiime2/dev-docs/source/storing-data/provenance.rst

 Datetimes are formatted <YYYY-MM-DD><'T'><24-hour time><time zone offset>

 The `uuid` field captured here is the UUID *of this Action*, and *not of the Result it produced*.
-Though this may seem complex, maintaining separate Result and Action IDs allows us to manage the common case where one Action produces multiple Results.
+Maintaining separate Result and Action IDs allows us to manage the common case where one Action produces multiple Results.

 The action block
 ````````````````
+Details about the action, including action and plugin names, inputs and parameters

 .. code-block:: YAML

    action: